-Sierra Leone is a West African country that is bordered by Liberia, Guinea and the Atlantic Ocean.
+Sierra Leone, located in West Africa, is bordered by Liberia, Guinea and the Atlantic Ocean.
 The tropical country has a diverse geography, with beaches, mangrove swamps, wooded hill country, an upland plateau and mountains in the east.
-After the end of the slave trade, the country served as a refuge for returned slaves from the Americas.
-An estimated 50,000 former slaves returned to Sierra Leone after the end of the slave trade.
+After the end of the slave trade, the country served as a refuge for returned slaves from the Americas; an estimated 50,000 people were returned to Sierra Leone after the end of the slave trade.

-Sierra Leone’s 11-year civil war ended in 2002, but Sierra Leone is still recovering.
-It left over half of the population displaced, 75,000 people dead, and destruction whose social and economic costs are difficult to quantify.
-Schools, homes, hospitals, hotels, roads and bridges, electrical installations, were destroyed throughout the two-thirds of the country which was occupied by armed militia.
-Almost all of the one million livestock in the country were stolen and consumed.
-Urban migration to the capital caused the population to triple from 500,000 to 1.5 million people, causing tremendous demand on limited resources and facilities and a huge underemployed urban workforce.
-Many of these remain in the city until now, lacking the wherewithal to return to their villages.
+Sierra Leone’s 11-year civil war ended in 2002 but the country is still in recovery.
+The war displaced over half the population and more than 75,000 lives were lost.
+Schools, hospitals, hotels, roads, bridges and electrical installations were destroyed throughout the two-thirds of the country which was occupied by armed militia.
+Almost all of the one million plus livestock in the country were stolen and consumed.
+Urban migration to the capital caused the population there to triple from 500,000 to 1.5 million people, leading to tremendous pressure on limited resources and facilities, poor housing in the vulnerable margins of the city, poor sanitation and waste management and a huge underemployed urban workforce.
+Much of the population remains in the city, lacking the wherewithal to return to their villages.

-Sierra Leone’s economic situation is severe.
 The nation is extremely poor and suffers from a disparate distribution of wealth.
-Sierra Leone does have substantial mineral, agricultural and fishery resources, but has yet to recover from the lack of infrastructure created by the civil war.
+Sierra Leone does have substantial mineral, agricultural and fishery resources.
 Though recently oil has been found off the coast of the country, nearly half of the working-age population engages in subsistence agriculture.

 Heifer's Work in Sierra Leone: